hexancore/common/README.md

 # Hexcore Common

-Contains common stuff used by other hexcore packages
+Contains common stuff used by other hexancore packages